AnimalGenomicsETH/Reference_assembly_choice/Alignment/README.md

 ### Workflow

-Workflow for aligning the raw data to the reference genome and retrieve the mapping statistics have been developed with Snakemake.
-Snakemake pipelines are formed of three files:
+Workflows for [aligning the raw data to the reference genome](/Alignment/Pipeline) and [retrieving the mapping statistics](/Alignment/Mapping_stats) have been developed with `Snakemake`. `Snakemake` pipelines are formed of three files:

-* Snakefile - Python based files with the core instructions structured in concatenated module/rules
+* `Snakefile` - Python based files with the core instructions structured in concatenated module/rules
-* Config file - YAML file that contains the technical details of the workflow (*e.g.* input/output files, wildcards, software path and version)
+* Config file - `YAML` file that contains the technical details of the workflow (*e.g.* input/output files, wildcards, software path and version)
-* Cluster file - JSON file including the cluster details for each rule (*e.g.* memory and cores requested, log location)
+* Cluster file - `JSON` file including the cluster details for each rule (*e.g.* memory and cores requested, log location)

 ### Submission

-Snakemake workflows are submitted by using the following bash script:
+`Snakemake` workflows are submitted by using the following `bash` script:

 ```
 #!/bin/bash